Chocolate-cake-filled-with-strawberries-and-cream

 • Be clear about what your brand is and what it stands for

-• Be knowledgable and up to date on your causes
+• Be knowledgeable and stay up to date on your causes

-• Remember, you don’t have to have an opinion on everything or weigh in on every argument — and avoid reacting spontaneously or in haste.
+• Remember, you don’t have to have an opinion on everything and avoid reacting spontaneously or in haste.

 And last, but certainly not least, think about what you’re putting out there.
 Look at each message objectively and think about all the ways it might be perceived, while there’s still time to change your mind.